 I know they don’t teach any sensible version of U.S. History in American schools (fight me, I said what I said), but I really have to figure out the disconnect when seven high school students, all friends by all accounts, decide to take a photos of the white friends standing on the back of the black friend, leading to accusations of racism.

-According to AL.com, the picture drew swift backlash across Moody High School in St. Clair County, as well as the community, stirring racial tensions.
+the picture drew swift backlash across Moody High School in St. Clair County, as well as the community, stirring racial tensions.

 “We got us one,” the caption of the photo quipped, showing six white boys with a boot each on top of a black student who is lying face down on the floor.